“Student success is a shared interest of both school and family.”

-In an attempt to answer this question, I went to my own community and interviewed current middle school principal and former classroom teacher--with over 30 years of experience, Brenda Becker.
-She gave me her recommendations and allowed me to tap into her knowledge concerning ways to involve families and the community in students’ education.
-As we began our discussion, we thought we should review what Dr. Joyce Epstein, a researcher from Johns Hopkins University, had learned about community and family involvement.
+To answer this question, I went to my own community and interviewed the assistant principal and former classroom teacher with over 30 years of experience at Olson Middle School, Brenda Becker.
+Brenda provided her recommendations and allowed me to tap into her knowledge concerning ways to involve families and communities in students’ education.
+As we began our discussion, we first reviewed what Dr. Joyce Epstein, a researcher from Johns Hopkins University studied about community and family involvement.

-According to Epstein, involvement means different things to different people.
-In her work in this area, she was inspired to create a framework which defines involvement in six ways:
+Epstein explains that involvement means different things to different people.
+In her work in this area, she was inspired to create a framework that defines involvement in six ways:

 - Learning at home

 Our review and discussion of Dr. Epstein’s framework was beneficial for our conversation, and assisted Becker in distilling what she thinks are the two most important tenets when involving families and the community in students’ education: mission and purpose.

 Mission: Welcome, invite, include, and engage the community and families in students’ education through:

 - At Stonewall Jackson High School in Manassas, Virginia, the introduction and use of an interactive voicemail system was attributed to an increase in attendance at school orientation from 50 to 1000!